mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 future.

 This phase consists exclusively of the DFSP requesting that a new consent be created.
-This request must be conveyed both to the PISP itself.

 ![Grant consent](./assets/linking/4-grant-consent.svg)

-## 1.6.
-Credential registration
+## 3.6 Credential registration

-Once the consent resource has been created, the PISP will attempt to establish with the network the credential that should be used to verify that a user has given consent for each transfer in the future.
+Once the consent resource has been created, the PISP will attempt to establish with the DFSP the credential that should be used to verify that a user has given consent for each transfer in the future.

 This will be done by storing a FIDO credential (e.g., a public key) on the Auth